 Enabling Users to Complete Tasks Using the Keyboard

-This section explains how to design applications to help satisfy the following Section 508 standards:
+This section explains how to design applications according to the following WCAG 2.0 standards:

 This section discusses how to:

-Maintaining a logical tab order on your page is critical because blind and visually impaired users cannot see the groupings or field proximity.
-In Accessible Layout mode, PeopleTools automatically linearizes pages based on the tab order, so the tab order must be set up correctly in each page definition in PeopleSoft Application Designer.
+Maintaining a logical tab order on your page is critical, because people who are blind or visually impaired cannot see the groupings or field proximity.
+When the Accessibility Layout option is set to Screen Reader On, PeopleTools automatically linearizes pages based on the tab order, so the tab order must be set up correctly in each page definition in PeopleSoft Application Designer.